 The Resistance To Smartphone Evolution

 This misapprehension was the start of its downfall.
 Nokia never considered Android as an advancement and neither wanted to adopt the Android operating system.
 After realizing the market trends, Nokia introduced its Symbian Operating System.
-However, it was too late by then with Apple and Samsung cemented their positions.
+However, it was too late by then with Apple and Samsung having cemented their positions.
 It was difficult for the Symbian Operating System to make any inroads.
-This is the biggest reason why Nokia failed even after success.
+This is the biggest reason behind Nokia's downfall.

 Also read : 5 Reasons for the Shutdown of Jet Airways